 When was the last time you used this product category?

 When you think of this product type, what brands come to your mind?

 Which value proposition statement resonates with you the most?

 What adjectives would you use to describe X, if it had a personality?

 Why it’s useful: Find out if it's your brand or your competitor that comes of your customers' mind when they want to purchase a product in your category.

 Contact forms are 9th on the list, equaling 2% of all the marketing surveys.
 You can use contact forms on your website or send them by email.
 Contact forms are great for getting people to sign up for your newsletter, events, or gated content.

 Examples of marketing survey questions for a contact form survey:

-- Would you like to get updated about new online marketing resources we produce?
-Sign up for our newsletter to get updates and exclusive content for free!
+Would you like to get updates about new online marketing resources we produce?
+Sign up for our newsletter to get exclusive content for free!